VLDRospuskov/epamejc2020/README.md

 **output:** oelloH World

-4. Make a program which reverses the words in the line but remains them on there places.
+**4. Make a program which reverses the words in the line but remains them on there places.**

 **Example:**